 Mariam Diefellah (class of 2017) graduated from GU-Q with a major in Culture and Politics and worked as a research assistant for Professor Reza Pirbhai.
 She also earned a certificate in Media and Politics and was selected as an undergraduate research fellow for the coveted Education and Social Justice Fellowship.
 Mariam participated in many clubs and activities at GU-Q including the Bollywood Club.
 She currently works as an Account Executive at Weber Shandwick.

 Mohammad Harb graduated from Georgetown University in Qatar as a member of the class of 2014.
 As an undergraduate student, he majored in Culture and Politics and after graduation, he joined GU-Q as a Student Development Officer.
 Later, he went on to pursue a master's degree from Harvard in Middle Eastern Studies where he also served as the co-chair of Arab conference at Harvard.

 Mohamed Sirelkhatim (2012-2014)

 Mohamed Sirelkhatim graduated from GU-Q as a member of the class of 2015.
 He was actively involved as a student and served as president of the Student Government Association.
-He interned at the United States Embassy in Qatar as a Foreign Commercial Service Research Intern.
+He worked as a research assistant to Professor Rory Miller and Professor Amira Sonbol He interned at the United States Embassy in Qatar as a Foreign Commercial Service Research Intern.
 Mohamed currently works as an events and gaming specialist at ADabisc Future Qatar.

 Zohaib Tahir (2017-2018)